-I wanted to make something different from the normal peanut butter cookie.
-So I had an idea to make with just a few ingredients.
+I wanted to make something different from the normal peanut butter cookie and I had an idea to make a simple cookie with just a few ingredients.
 I have made the “4 ingredient peanut butter cookie” before and they are good, but I wanted something softer, more cake like.
 A puffy peanut butter cookie.

 I melted the peanut butter with coconut oil and honey.
 Mixed in some eggs and vanilla.
 Added in a small amount of coconut flour and baking soda and a pinch of salt.
 Scooped, rolled, pressed with a fork.
 Sprinkled with coconut sugar.
 Put in oven.
 Fingers crossed.
 I hate wasting ingredients when baking an “experiment”.
 Especially peanut butter.
 And eggs.
 And coconut.
 And…you get the idea.

 - 2 tbsp coconut oil

-- ⅔ c honey
+- 2/3 cup honey

 - 1 tsp vanilla extract

 - Coconut sugar for sprinkling tops of cookies